Eliastik/snakeia-server/README.md

     "maxGridSize": 50, // The maximum size for a grid (width and height) "minSpeed": 1, // The minimum speed
     "maxSpeed": 100, // The maximum speed
-    "playerWaitTime": 45000, // The time while waiting for players to join a room "enableAuthentication": true, // Enable authentification when connecting to the server "authenticationTime": 86400000, // The duration of authentication token "jsonWebTokenSecretKey": "", // A private key for signing a token (if not provided, a random key will be generated) "minCharactersUsername": 3, // The minimum number of characters for the username "maxCharactersUsername": 15, // The maximum number of characters for the username
+    "playerWaitTime": 45000, // The time while waiting for players to join a room (ms) "enableMaxTimeGame": true, // Enable time limit for each game "maxTimeGame": 300000, // The time limit for each game (ms) "enableAuthentication": true, // Enable authentification when connecting to the server "authenticationTime": 86400000, // The duration of authentication token (ms) "jsonWebTokenSecretKey": "", // A private key for signing a token (if not provided, a random key will be generated) "minCharactersUsername": 3, // The minimum number of characters for the username "maxCharactersUsername": 15, // The maximum number of characters for the username